fabiovitalba/PCP-Ship-Project/README.md

 Each major island hosts a small village together with a port.
 A couple of shipwrecks can be found while navigating.

-During navigation a rudder icon on the bottom right corner of the screen helps the player understand in which direction the ship is rotating to.
+During navigation a rudder icon on the bottom left corner of the screen helps the player understand in which direction the ship is rotating to.
 This helps navigation while using the Water Boiler.
+Behind the rudder icon the users find a red line, which indicates the current input rotation - for example from the Water Boiler or the Keyboard.
+This helps understanding the ships behaviour while turning.
+At the bottom right corner a set of knots appear to indicate the current ship speed, which is sometimes hard to graps while on the open sea.
+This also helps the navigation.

 ## 2. Visuals
 ### 2.1.
 Video